ihebakermi10/ihebakermi10/README.md

 - 👯 I’m interested in field of   ** data science / data engineer / machine learning / deep learning /IA / BI  / cloud Azure  **

-- 👨‍💻 All of my projects are available at [https://github.com/ihebakermi10](https://github.com/ihebakermi10)
+- 👨‍💻 All of my projects are available at [https://github.com/ihebakermi10](https://github.com/ihebakermi10) [NOTE !
+THERE ARE SOME PRIVATE PROJECT 😁 ]

 - 📫 How to reach me **ihebakermi226@gmail.com*